 Police in Great Yarmouth, Norfolk, are now offering Safe Scoot – a road safety training course, which teaches scooter users road safety tips, how to negotiate a slalom of cones, and how to improve reversing skills.
 More information on the course and dates can be found on the Norfolk Constabulary website, along with tips, safety film featuring Sheila Reid who is well known as Madge, a mobility scooter user in the ITV comedy ‘Benidorm’.

 Parkgate Mobility and South Yorkshire Safer Roads Partnership have teamed up to provide a road safety awareness course for mobility scooter users in South Yorkshire.
 The two hour, free course aims to raise road safety awareness and to provide manoeuvrability skills to mobility scooter users through discussions and practical work.

 The Safety First Organisation in Essex provides a half-day Mobility Scooter and Powered Wheelchair course consisting of theory and practical exercises.
 Designed to give scooter drivers the confidence to ride their vehicles competently.
 It provides them with the knowledge of relevant legislation and maintenance requirements and also looks at preparing for the road, traffic signs and signals, and parking.

 For further information the gov.uk website has the Highway Code Guide: Rules for users of powered wheelchairs and mobility scooters.
-An easier to understand version is available as a downloadable pdf from Road Safety GB.
+An easier to understand version is available as a downloadable pdf from Road Safety Wales.